 (a) land described in by-law 4; or

-(b) land that is not classified Capital Infrastructure but is reasonably capable of being supplied by the Corporation with water from works provided in relation to land that is so classified,
+(b) land that is not classified capital infrastructure but is reasonably capable of being supplied by the Corporation with water from works provided in relation to land that is so classified,

 is not provided with a water supply connection, the land is exempt from any charge set out in Schedule 1 other than a charge specifically provided in respect of local government standpipes.

 [By-law 12 inserted in Gazette 13 May 1997 p.
 2352; amended in Gazette 29 Jun 1999 p.
 2791; 29 Jun 2001 p.
-3190.]
+3190; 29 Jun 2007 p.
+3246.]

 13. Classification of land

-(1) For the purposes of this Division land may, irrespective of any other classification under these by-laws, be classified by the Corporation as —
+(1) For the purposes of this Division, land may, irrespective of any other classification under these by-laws, be classified by the Corporation as follows —

-(a) Residential, if the land —
+(a) residential, if the land —

 (i) is used wholly or primarily for the purpose of providing the owner or occupier of the land with a residence for himself, his family or servants, or any of them; and